graphprotocol/contracts/packages/issuance/deploy/legacy/Analysis.md

 ---

+## Practical Alignment: Mapping Legacy to Current

+### Contract Name Mappings

+Current components (from `DEPLOYMENT.md` and Ignition modules):

+- `IssuanceAllocator` – proxy + implementation
+- `DirectAllocation` – proxy + implementation (replaces legacy "PilotAllocation" conceptually)
+- `RewardsEligibilityOracle` – proxy + implementation (replaces legacy `ServiceQualityOracle`)

+**Rough mapping:**

+- Legacy `ServiceQualityOracle` → `RewardsEligibilityOracle`
+- Legacy `PilotAllocation` → `DirectAllocation` (same role: additional allocation targets)
+- Legacy `GraphProxyAdmin2` → we currently have per-module `ProxyAdmin` contracts in Ignition; we may still adopt a shared admin pattern if helpful, but that is an implementation choice

+### Key Alignment Points

+**1. Keep issuance deploy package component-only**

+`packages/issuance/deploy/ignition/modules/*` should focus on deploying and initializing:
+- `IssuanceAllocator` (with GraphToken address parameterized)
+- `DirectAllocation` instances
+- `RewardsEligibilityOracle` (with eligibility period/timeouts etc.)

+They should not directly call into RewardsManager or GraphToken governance functions for production flows.

+**2. Introduce (or reuse) an orchestration layer for "Active" states**

+Somewhere else (either a new `packages/deploy` or an existing Horizon/orchestration package), define targets/sequences that:
+- Upgrade RewardsManager implementation where needed
+- Call `RewardsManager.setIssuanceAllocator(IA)`
+- Call `RewardsManager.setServiceQualityOracle(Oracle)`
+- Call `GraphToken.addMinter(IA)`
+- Adjust allocations via `IssuanceAllocator.setTargetAllocation(...)`

+These are the steps that should be modelled as explicit Safe transactions and replayed in fork-based tests.

+**3. Make governance checkpoints explicit in tests**

+Fork-based Arbitrum tests should:
+- Run Ignition deploy modules for new components
+- Then impersonate governance and execute the exact sequence of transactions described in the legacy `DeploymentGuide.md` (adapted to the new contracts)
+- Then run assertion helpers that mirror the legacy `GovernanceAssertions` pattern

+### Arbitrum & Testnet Focus

+Legacy docs talk about mainnet + Arbitrum + Sepolia, but for this repo we care about:

+- **Arbitrum One / Arbitrum Sepolia** as primary; mainnet notes are structural inspiration
+- Legacy `ignition/configs/issuance.arbitrumOne.json5` and `issuance.arbitrumSepolia.json5` show the shape of parameters we'll likely need:
+  - Governance addresses (multisig, council)
+  - Existing RewardsManager proxy, GraphToken, existing ProxyAdmin(s)
+  - Optional `pendingImplementation` slots for upgrades

+These can guide how we structure `deploy/ignition/configs/issuance.arbitrum*.json5` and any future orchestration configs.

+### Suggested Reuse from Legacy Code

+When deciding what to adapt from the legacy packages, the highest-value items are:

+**Docs:**
+- `doc/Design.md` – for target model and governance phases
+- `doc/DeploymentGuide.md` – for the multi-phase (RewardsManager → ProxyAdmin → SQO → Allocator) sequencing

+**Ignition:**
+- `ignition/modules/contracts/*` – how they modeled component deployments and shared admin
+- `ignition/modules/targets/*` – patterns for "Active" targets as assertions

+**Scripts/tests:**
+- `scripts/deploy-upgrade-prep.js` & `deploy-governance-upgrade.js` – proposal and upgrade flows
+- `scripts/address-book.js` / `update-address-book.js` – how pending/active implementations are tracked
+- `test-governance-workflow.ts` – governance workflow encoding that we can adapt into Arbitrum fork tests

+These should be read with the intent to **port patterns**, not code verbatim, to the new contracts and package layout.

+### Open Design Choices

+To be decided collaboratively:

+1. Where exactly should the new orchestration/governance package live (for "Active" targets)?
+2. Do we want a shared `GraphProxyAdmin2`-style admin for issuance proxies on Arbitrum, or keep per-contract ProxyAdmins as in the current Ignition spike?
+3. Should the governance assertions live as:
+   - A small Solidity helper contract, or
+   - Pure TypeScript tests that directly query live state?
+4. How strictly do we want to mirror the three-phase legacy workflow vs simplifying for first Arbitrum deployments (while keeping upgrade safety)?

+---

 ## Recommendations Summary

 ### Phase 1: Documentation Integration (Immediate)

 **Goal:** Extract and adapt essential documentation **Risk:** Low (documentation only)